JasonMorris1/cse15l-lab-reports/lab-report-2-week-4.md

 The following file caused an
-infinite loop to occur in the program.
+infinite loop to occur in the program which is a symptom of a bug in our code.

 [Test File 1](https://github.com/JasonMorris1/markdown-parser/blob/main/nolink.md)